Fullbrik/objectable/README.md

 You can check the examples folder for examples on how to use these features.

+Note: If you want features like event binding, and simple DOM changing, check out objectableDOM: https://github.com/Fullbrik/objectableDOM

 Note: This package is still in beta.